Construction Cost Estimation: Key Ideas, Types, and Practical Aspects

 Having a general understanding of the project cost is crucial before sending the proposal to the owner.
 That’s why contractors would normally create a bill of quantities – an itemized list of the materials and labor required for the job.

-This bill of quantities provides a detailed overview of all the elements that will affect the project’s cost, such as construction material costs and labor expenses.
+It provides a detailed overview of all the elements that will affect the project’s cost, such as construction material costs and labor expenses.
 It also allows contractors to make informed decisions about potential changes in order to reduce costs or increase profits.

-Taking-Off Quantities
+Takoff Quantities

 Once the drawings are available, contractors need to start the process of measuring and calculating all the necessary items.
 Different quantity surveyors use different scaling dimensions from drawings.
-Usually, contractors use area, volume, length, et., to get the actual picture of the material items required for the job.
+Usually, contractors use area, volume, length, etc., to get the actual picture of the material items required for the job.

 The outcome of this process is that the surveyor lists the material items and their quantities in detail.